geraldstanje/coding_assigment/README.md

 Before an ad auction happens, there is a "data provider" stage where additional information on the auction can be added.
 As the overall auction is ~150ms, we only have ~10ms to add in this suplemental data to the auction.

-Buyers can then target this "has a keyword" segment and make campaigns that only target URLs with ertain word.s
+Buyers can then target this "has a keyword" segment and make campaigns that only target URLs with ertain words.

 # Design
 All keywords are stored in a trie, with key = keyword, value = index to the bag of words vector